Spritetm/hadbadge2019_fpgasoc/soc/audio/audio_registers.md

 * 8000D000 Drums  (yes, I'm picking the register addresses to be mnemonic)
   Bits: Kick drum, Snare, Hat/Cymbal, Cowbell

-## Config
+* 8000F000 Config register

-Tempo, something else?
-I don't know what should go here.
-Maybe implement an overall filter like the SID did?

-## Voice Registers
+## Registers per Voice  (six-bit addresses?)

 Offsets:

-1. Note and duration.
-Low 16 bits are MIDI note 0-127 (yes, it's a 7 bit number).
+0. Note and duration.
+Low 8 bits are MIDI note 0-127 (yes, it's a 7 bit number).
+Bit 8 is gate -- useful.
 High 16 bits are the duration in clocks.

-2. Attack and release.
+1. Attack and release.
 Both in range 0-255.
 (8 bits each, oh the waste of address space!)
 Figure out what's relevant for drums here.

-3. Detune and filter cutoff.
+2. Detune and filter cutoff.
+Misc voice parameters?
 (TBD, if space allows.
 Might use detune to control pulse width of the pulse...)
 Ditto on drums.

+3. TBD, reserved, not for production use, dragons.

+## Config

+Tempo, something else?
+I don't know what should go here.
+Maybe implement an overall filter like the SID did?